What is this Magazine about?

 - Use English Language only.

-- Do not use ALL CAPS!
+- Do not use ALL CAPS in your articles

-How Can I Promote My Post?
+How Can I Promote My Posts?

 If you have your own website, we advise you to add links to your individual articles and stories, and/or your author index page!